What is an apprenticeship?

 Why should your child choose an apprenticeship?

-Apprenticeships are for young people:
+Apprenticeships are for people:

-- Who want to learn practically, in the workplace;
+- Who want to earn whilst learning.

 - Who are keen to be earning whilst learning.